-Work in partnership with higher education institutions to support NCTL participants in pursuing a Master's degree.
+Work in partnership with higher education institutions to support DfE participants in pursuing a Master's degree.

-Seeking Master’s level credit points for learning on NCTL programmes
+Seeking Master’s level credit points for learning on DfE programmes

-The National College for Teaching and Leadership has previously worked in partnership with higher education institutions (HEIs) to support participants on NCTL programmes who are interested in furthering their development by pursuing a Master’s degree.
+The Department for Education (DfE) has previously worked in partnership with higher education institutions (HEIs) to support participants on DfE programmes who are interested in furthering their development by pursuing a Master’s degree.
 If you are interested in getting CATS points to contribute to a Master’s degree from an HEI, you will need to approach your preferred HEI directly to discuss eligibility and requirements.

 Accreditation of prior and experiential learning (APEL)

 Although terms and preferences may vary at different institutions, there are two main ways in which you can gain credit against a Master’s degree that reflects prior learning or experience: